 including a Probe Request Multi-Link element defined in 9.4.2.312.3 (Probe Request Multi-Link element).

-If a non-AP MLD is sending a multi-link probe request, it shall follow the rules defined in 9.3.3.9 (Probe Request frame format) regarding the inclusion of the SSID element, the SSID List element, the rules defined in 35.3.4.2 (Use of multi-link probe request and response) regarding the inclusion of the Request element, the Extended Request element, and the Probe Request Multi-Link element, and shall follow the rules for sending a Probe Request frame outside the context of active scanning as defined in 35.3.4.5 (Probe Request frame content for a non-AP EHT STA) regarding the inclusion of the other elements.
+(#16284, #16781, #16283)following the rules defined in 35.3.4.5 (Probe Request frame content for a non-AP EHT STA) for the inclusion of elements.

-If either the Address 1 field or the Address 3 field of the multi-link probe request is set to the MAC address of the AP affiliated with an AP MLD that corresponds to the nontransmitted BSSID, then the AP MLD ID subfield shall not be present in the Probe Request Multi-Link element of the multi-link probe request and the AP MLD is the targeted AP MLD.
+If either the Address 1 field or the Address 3 field of the multi-link probe request is set to the MAC address of the AP (#15519)that is affiliated with (#15519)a targeted AP MLD (#15519)and that corresponds to (#16782)a nontransmitted BSSID, then the AP MLD ID subfield shall not be present in the Probe Request Multi-Link element of the multi-link probe request(#15519).

 If either the Address 1 field or the Address 3 field of the multi-link probe request is set to the MAC address of the responding AP that operates on the same link where the multi-link probe request is sent, then the AP MLD ID subfield shall be present in the Probe Request Multi-Link element of the multi-link probe request and the targeted AP MLD is identified by the AP MLD ID subfield, which is set to the same AP MLD ID value as the one used by the AP that is addressed by the multi-link probe request to identify the AP MLD in the Beacon and Probe Response frames that it transmits.